Jackett/Jackett/README.md

 ### Install as service
 1. Download and extract the latest `Jackett.Binaries.Mono.tar.gz` release from the [releases page](https://github.com/Jackett/Jackett/releases).
-2. In Terminal, run the install script from the extracted directory using `./install_service_macos.sh`
+2. Open the extracted folder and double-click on `install_service_macos`.
+3. If the installation was a success, you can close the Terminal window.

 The service will start on each logon.
 You can always stop it by running `launchctl unload ~/Library/LaunchAgents/org.user.Jackett.plist` from Terminal.
 You can start it again it using `launchctl load ~/Library/LaunchAgents/org.user.Jackett.plist`.
 Logs are stored as usual under `~/.config/Jackett/log.txt`.